1975 Australian constitutional crisis: Consultations and negotiations

 Throughout the crisis, Kerr did not tell Whitlam of his increasing concerns, nor did he suggest that he might dismiss Whitlam.
-He believed nothing he said would influence Whitlam, and feared that, if Whitlam perceived him as a possible opponent, the Prime Minister would procure his dismissal from the Queen.
-Accordingly, though Kerr dealt with Whitlam in an affable manner, he did not confide his thinking to the Prime Minister.
-Labor senator Tony Mulvihill later related that "Whitlam would come back to each caucus meeting and say, 'I saw His Excellency ...
+He believed nothing he said would influence Whitlam, and feared that, if Whitlam perceived him as a possible opponent, the prime minister would procure his dismissal from the Queen.
+Accordingly, though Kerr dealt with Whitlam in an affable manner, he did not confide his thinking to the prime minister.
+Senator Tony Mulvihill later related that "Whitlam would come back to each caucus meeting and say, 'I saw His Excellency ...
 No worry.
 He's got to do it his way.' ... at no time did he hint that the Governor-General was frowning."

 There was intense public interest and concern at the stalemate, and Fraser and his Liberals acted to shore up support.
 Liberal frontbenchers worked to build unity for the tactic in state organisations.
-The former longtime Premier of South Australia Sir Thomas Playford was speaking out against the blocking of supply, causing South Australia senator Don Jessop to waver in his support for the tactic.
+The former longtime premier of South Australia Sir Thomas Playford was speaking out against the blocking of supply, causing South Australia senator Don Jessop to waver in his support for the tactic.
 Fraser was able to co-ordinate a wave of communications from party members which served to neutralise both men.
-Fraser sought the backing of the retired longtime Liberal Prime Minister, Sir Robert Menzies, and went to see Menzies in person, taking with him a 1947 statement by Menzies supporting the blocking of supply in the upper house of the Victorian Parliament.
+Fraser sought the backing of the retired longtime Liberal prime minister, Sir Robert Menzies, and went to see Menzies in person, taking with him a 1947 statement by Menzies supporting the blocking of supply in the upper house of the Victorian Parliament.
 He did not have to use the paper; Menzies stated that he found the tactic distasteful, but in this case necessary.
 The former prime minister issued a statement in support of Fraser's tactics.

 Kerr invited Whitlam and Minister for Labour Jim McClelland to lunch on 30 October, immediately preceding an Executive Council meeting.
 At that meal, Kerr proposed a possible compromise.
 If the Opposition were to allow supply to pass, Whitlam would not advise a half-Senate election until May or June 1976, and the Senate would not convene until 1 July, thus obviating the threat of a possible temporary Labor majority.
 Whitlam, who was determined to destroy both Fraser's leadership and the Senate's right to block supply, refused any compromise.